harshithdeva/SpendWise/README.md

 ### 🛡️ CSRF Protection
 All forms and delete operations are secured using CSRF tokens.
 The app includes CSRF protection headers for AJAX requests to prevent cross-site request forgery attacks.

+### 🔐 Google reCAPTCHA v3 Integration
+SpendWise implements Google reCAPTCHA v3 to prevent spam and malicious bot activity on the login, registration, and contact pages.
+This helps enhance the platform’s security and reliability.

 ### 💼 Expense Overview & Quick Actions
 The home page provides a financial summary, recent records, and interactive tiles for earnings, spending, investments, and savings.
 Easily add new records using a streamlined modal form.